ESL Summer Institute Questions and Answers

 A: The room assignments have beds, desks and chairs.
 Students might want to buy a personal pillow and linens as well as a desk lamp for themselves.
 To have an oscillating fan might also be a very good idea even though we are experiencing a very cool summer so far.
 We still expect some hot days before the summer season ends.
 Students will be given the opportunity to buy these suggested items here in Worcester as well so that traveling with these is not necessary.

 Q: Will ESL students have time to look for off-campus housing during the ESL Summer Institute?

 A: Yes, students can seek off-campus housing during the weekends, but they will not be released from class to do this kind of activity.

 Q: Will ESL students be required to go on trips?

-A: Participating in field trips is mandatory; the Friday excursion is also required but weekend trips are not mandatory.
+A: Participating in field trips is mandatory; the Friday excursion to Cape Cod is also required but weekend trips are not mandatory.
 Students may (or may not) participate even though participation is encouraged.

 Q: Are the courses in the ESL Summer Institute credit bearing.